A Survey on Deep Learning for Theorem Proving: Tasks and Methods

 The seminal works~\citep{deepmath, holstep} model premise selection as a binary classification task, embedding theorems and premises with a variety of neural networks including convolutional neural networks (CNNs), recurrent neural networks (RNNs), and hybrid models.
 These embeddings are then combined to feed into a logit layer to predict their relevance.
 Follow-up works~\citep{ps_distributed, holist, ps_stateful, ps_transformer, rag_tactic} extend previous frameworks by using a better representation of features or more sophisticated architectures like Wavenet~\citep{wavenet} and Transformer~\citep{attention_2}.

-Given the inherent structured nature of mathematical formulas, a stream of research~\citep{formulanet, treecnn, ps_gnn_2, ps_gnn_3, ps_gnn_4, graph_representation, ps_directed_gnn, ps_gnn_5, isabelle_enigma, ps_gnn_6, mizar60} parses formal statements into trees or directed acyclic graphs and leverages tree-structured neural networks~\citep{treelstm} or graph neural networks (GNNs)~\citep{gcn, gat, gin} for encoding.
+Given the inherent structured nature of mathematical formulas, a stream of research~\citep{formulanet, treecnn, ps_gnn_2, ps_gnn_3, ps_gnn_4, graph_representation, ps_directed_gnn, ps_gnn_5, isabelle_enigma, ps_gnn_6, mizar60} parses formal statements into trees or graphs and leverages tree-structured neural networks~\citep{treelstm} or graph neural networks~(GNNs)~\citep{gcn, gat, gin} for encoding.
 For example, FormulaNet~\citep{formulanet} proposes a graph embedding method that preserves the information of edge ordering. \citet{ps_gnn_2} introduces a GNN framework that captures several logical invariances in FOL formulas. \citet{graph_representation} conducts comprehensive experiments to evaluate various designs for the graph representations of formulas in HOL Light.
 Subsequent works~\citep{mine, tpami} explore graph contrastive learning~\citep{infonce, simclr} to train GNNs for premise selection.
-Moreover, \citet{ps_nl_2, mlfmf} construct a dependency graph over a large corpus by representing theorems and premises as nodes and their dependencies as edges, leveraging GNNs to predict the link between nodes for premise selection.
+Moreover, \citet{ps_nl_2, mlfmf} construct a dependency graph over a large corpus by representing theorems and premises as nodes and their dependencies as edges, and leverage GNNs to predict the link between nodes for premise selection.

 With the advancement of pre-trained language models, some efforts~\citep{ps_nl_1, naturalproofs} fine-tune BERT~\citep{bert}-like models to embed natural language statements into vectors and select premises using a linear classifier layer.
-Later works~\citep{star, ijs, unlps, iangml, coprover, leandojo} leverage different pre-trained models~\citep{roberta, mpnet, byt5} for encoding and retrieve informal/formal premises based on several similarity metrics. \citet{ps_contrastive} also explores fine-tuning over large informal mathematical corpora using the contrastive objective~\citep{infonce}, while PACT~\citep{pact} uses the auto-regressive objective for formal premise selection.
+Later works~\citep{star, ijs, unlps, iangml, coprover, leandojo} leverage different pre-trained models~\citep{roberta, mpnet, byt5} for encoding and retrieve informal/formal premises based on several similarity metrics.
+Specifically, ReProver~\citep{leandojo} trains its retriever based on dense passage retrieval~(DPR)~\citep{dpr} to select premises in Lean. \citet{ps_contrastive} also explores fine-tuning over large informal mathematical corpora using the contrastive objective~\citep{infonce}, while PACT~\citep{pact} uses the auto-regressive objective for formal premise selection.
 Additionally, several research~\citep{kamivao, ps_formal, magnushammer} design a second phase to re-rank the selected subset of premises, enabling a more accurate selection.